Vandorf, Ontario: Location and features

 Downtown Vandorf is located on Woodbine Avenue, approximately 2 km north of Bloomington Road and just east of Highway 404, or via Vandorf Sideroad (2 km south of Aurora Road), which runs east–west starting at Industrial Parkway South in Aurora (westerly point) and ends at Highway 48 in Whitchurch–Stouffville (easterly point).

 Vandorf has an auto repair shop, community hall and a gas station.
 The former Vandorf General Store stood for 132 years but was ordered closed by the York Region Board of Health in 2015 and subsequently demolished.
 The site has been sold and awaits redevelopment.

 Vandorf is also home to the Vandorf Pylons, a noted senior level hockey team competing in hockey tournaments throughout the province.
 Villagers passionately support the team, and will often attend games at home and abroad.

-The Town of Whitchurch-Stouffville Museum is also located in Vandorf, part of Vandorf Park.
-The park is noted for hosting the Museum's annual Antique and Classic Car Show, which is open to the general public.
-The show is typically held the second week in August on Sunday.
+The Whitchurch-Stouffville Museum & Community Centre is also located in Vandorf, part of Vandorf Park.
+The park is noted for hosting the Museum’s annual Antique and Classic Car Show, which is open to the general public.
+The show is typically held on the second Sunday in August.

 For many years Vandorf Park hosted the annual Victoria Day Fireworks display held by the Town of Whitchurch-Stouffville.
 This large fireworks display once rivaled those shown at Ontario Place / Canada's Wonderland.
-The town cancelled the fireworks event in 2010 for safety concerns.
+The town re-located the fireworks event in 2010 to Stouffville due to safety concerns.

 A rail line owned by Canadian National Railway runs through Vandorf; it is CN's primary freight corridor connecting Greater Toronto to Northern Ontario and Western Canada.
 This line is currently being considered for future GO Transit train service expansion with a station in Vandorf and Gormley (West).
 Future residential growth of Vandorf however is limited by provincial Greenbelt legislation.
+A railway bridge is located in Vandorf.

+In 2024, the historic former Vandorf Community Hall is slated to reopen as Harmony Hall, a concert venue.